 Mount syntax

 Mounts control which host directories are available inside the container.
 By default, Moat mounts the workspace directory at /workspace.
-Additional mounts are configured with the --mount CLI flag or the mounts field in agent.yaml.
+Additional mounts are configured with the --mount CLI flag or the mounts field in moat.yaml.

 To persist data across runs, use volumes instead.
 Volumes are managed by moat and survive container destruction.